Loading...

 Stay Hydrated

-Drink plenty of water before and after your meal to support digestion and help maintain balanced blood sugar levels.
+Drink plenty of water before and during your meal, which can aid in digestion and help maintain stable blood sugar levels.

 Monitor Meal Timing